ameesh-shah/daps/README.md

 (createYAMLFromYacc, generateDataFromYAML) and two are used for creating the stack state based on that data (makeStates.sh and its subprocess, processStackOutput.py).

+To resolve dependencies: please use the following command: pip install daps

 Please direct any questions to jjm7@rice.edu or ars7@rice.edu.